 If the HOA or COA initiates a foreclosure, you might have a defense to the action, such as the association charged you too much, imposed unreasonable fees, or failed to follow state laws.
 Or you might be able to negotiate a way to get caught up on the overdue amounts and save your home.
 For example, you might be able to pay off the entire delinquency, negotiate a reduced payoff amount, or enter into a repayment plan.

-In Ohio, Title 53, Chapter 5312 (the “Ohio Planned Community Law”) of the state statutes governs HOA activities, while Title 53, Chapter 5311 applies to condominiums.
-The two sets of laws are very similar.
+Often, different sets of state laws govern HOAs in subdivision communities and COAs.
+In Ohio, Title 53, Chapter 5312 of the state statutes governs HOA activities.
+Title 53, Chapter 5311 applies to condominiums.
+These sets of laws are very similar.